Texas Alliance for Patient Access is a statewide coalition of doctors, hospitals, clinics, nursing homes and physician liability insurers.

 Fended off attacks in the courts.

-• Filed 51 friend of the court briefs in an attempt to preserve legislative intent.
+• Filed 52 friend of the court briefs to preserve legislative intent.

-• Set three years in court and $1.1 million in legal fees in successfully repelling a cap challenge in federal court.
+• Spent five years in court and $1.4 million in legal fees repelling two cap challenges in federal court.

 Reforms are a key component in stopping the exodus of doctors - especially from our emergency departments - and attracting a record number of doctors to our state.